jgoalby/jgoalby.github.io/games/template/readme.md

 # TODOs

+# Next
+- Maybe make the new button similar to checkbox don't pass in the textures and no xpos and ypos?
+- Anything else we can do for the button?
+I want to be able to put it on options page too.
+- Make a button setting that can clear the cache via the service worker

 # hmmmm.
 - What about if I add callbacks to buttons for the x and y positions?
   - And then resize would just call a position function for each control on the scene?